-Renowned party spot Ayia Napa might be the last place you’d expect to hear about mythical beings, but for years, there has been tellings of a sea creature around these south-eastern shores of the island – some even call it the Cyprus Loch Ness Monster.
+Renowned party spot Ayia Napa might be the last place you’d expect to hear about mythical beings, but for years, there have been tellings of a sea creature around these south-eastern shores of the island – some even call it the Cyprus Loch Ness Monster.

 Many sightings have been claimed around Cape Greco, a rocky cliff-face where Famagusta Bay protrudes out.
 Though reports state it drags away fishing nets, by all accounts it is benign and does no harm to local residents.
-Such is its reputation that locals call it “To Filiko Teras” – the friendly monster.
+Such is the reputation that locals call it “To Filiko Teras” – the friendly monster.
 Take a boat trip around the impossibly blue waters to find out for yourself.

 Paphos and the Tomb of the Kings, Paphos